- April 1 is the birthday of the e-mail service that changed e-mail as we know it, Gmail.

 Adding ads?
 Marrisa has doubts, “Don’t be evil” Buchheit has none

 Buchheit had a slightly unorthodox solution to this as well: Ads!
 But Marissa Mayer (oh yes, she was at Google at that time), who was overseeing the project thought the idea to put ads on email was “downright creepy,” for all the reasons that we pointed out at the very beginning of this story.
-Buchheit’s solution to the problem did seem a little devilish which was ironic because he was the person who came up with Google’s, “Don’t be evil” motto, but it did have the ability to make Gmail happen and deliver the 1 GB storage that the company was promising without emptying the company’s vaults.
+Buchheit’s solution to the problem did seem a little devilish which was ironic because he was the person who came up with Google’s “Don’t be evil” motto, but it did have the ability to make Gmail happen and deliver the 1 GB storage that the company was promising without emptying the company’s vaults.

 Mayer mentions thinking, “it was going to be terrible” and had told Buchheit in so many words that the idea was a no-go.
-“When I walked out the door, I stopped for a minute and I said, ‘So Paul, we agreed we are not exploring the whole ad thing now, right?’ and he said, ‘yup, right’”, Mayer recalled.
+“When I walked out the door, I stopped for a minute and I said, ‘So Paul, we agreed we are not exploring the whole ad thing now, right?’ and he said, ‘Yup, right’”, Mayer recalled.

 While the conversation may have been sincere, the agreement only lasted for a couple of hours.
 Buchheit had his mind set on the fact that bringing ads on Gmail was the only way to make the service work.
 And to change his boss’s mind, he worked all night that night to show just how it would work.

-The next morning when Mayer checked her email she saw one of her friends had sent her an invitation to go hiking.
+The next morning when Mayer checked her email, she saw one of her friends had sent her an invitation to go hiking.
 And right next to it appeared an ad for hiking boots.
 Then there was an email invitation to see Al Gore speak at Stanford.
 And what do you know, an ad for Gore’s new book lurked quietly in the corner of her screen.
-She then realized that Buchheit had worked all night to build and add the feature on the mail service.
+She then realized that Buchheit had worked all night to build and add the feature to the mail service.
 But before she could confront him (and perhaps turn it down), Google’s founders Larry Page and Sergey Brin had also seen the new addition and had given it a thumbs up already.

 April 1, 2004: 1 GB of storage, and it is not a joke

 17 years ago, on April 1, 2004, Google launched Gmail to a limited group of a thousand invitees.
 The fact that it was launched on April Fool’s Day made many brush the idea off as a mere prank – “1 GB of storage?
 Yeah, right.
 Check the date!”
 To many more, the concept seemed outrageous.
 Criticism poured in as many did not like the fact that the service was targeting them.
-The California state senator at the time Liz Figueroa even went so farwent so far as to tell Google that Gmail was a “disaster of enormous proportions, for yourself and for all of your customers.”
+The California state senator at the time Liz Figueroa, even went so farwent so far as to tell Google that Gmail was a “disaster of enormous proportions, for yourself and for all of your customers.”

-Little did she know that the service would become a rage once it got in the hands of the users.
+Little did she know that the service would become a rage once it got into the hands of the users.
 It was not long after it was launched that the free invite to create a Gmail account was selling for $150 on eBay.
-And in due course, it changed email as we know it, and pretty much is now synonymous with email.
+And in due course, it changed email as we know it, and is pretty much now synonymous with email.
 The competitors that many had said would not let it settle have been left miles behind.

 Belated Happy birthday, Gmail.
-You certainly ad-ded a lot to our digital lives.
+You certainly added a lot to our digital lives.

 Pun totally intended.